animist-io/wallowa/README.md

 ## Repo Goals:

++ To provide examples of contracts using the animist API.
-+ To provide a variety of animist Solidity examples that have good continuous integration features (e.g tests running on Travis CI and coherent, navigable documentation).
++ To provide Solidity code that has some continuous integration features (e.g tests running on Travis CI and coherent, navigable documentation).
-+ To be a resource that lets Animist app developers adapt well-developed code & patterns to achieve their own ends.
-Or very similar ends.
++ To be a resource that lets you quickly adapt simple code & patterns to achieve your own ends.